AnonymerNiklasistanonym/aniFileExtractor/README.md

 ### `.ani` file structure

+Sources:

+- https://www.gdgsoft.com/anituner/help/aniformat.htm which cites a post by R. James Houghtaling and the website www.wotsit.org by Paul Oliver which is not accessible any more

 `.ani` files use the generic `RIFF` container format which means the file starts with `RIFF` which is followed by the type of container which should be `ACON`.

 | Offset | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   |